zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the MySQL protocol.

-   :c: The connection.
+   :param c: The connection.

-   :affected_rows: The number of rows that were affected.
+   :param affected_rows: The number of rows that were affected.

    .. zeek:see:: mysql_command_request mysql_error mysql_server_version mysql_handshake